SSOHEB/Uniseba/TECHNICAL_DEEP_DIVE.md

 This package file is empty and owns no runtime behavior.
 It only marks the package namespace.

 ### `ocr/engine.py`
 This file owns EasyOCR integration and conversion from OCR polygons to axis-aligned word boxes in absolute coordinates.
 It does not own change detection, index merging, or search.
 It talks to `easyocr`, `torch`, PIL/NumPy, and `ocr/index.py` for its local test runner.
-Design choices include module-level reader initialization, GPU auto-detection, and selective upscale only for genuinely small images.
-Limitations: model download behavior depends on environment, and confidence filtering is basic.
+Design choices include lazy reader initialization on first OCR call, GPU auto-detection, local model cache directory (`models/easyocr`), and selective upscale only for genuinely small images.
+Limitations: first OCR call may incur one-time model load delay, and confidence filtering is basic.

 ### `ocr/index.py`
 This file owns text normalization and heuristics that convert raw OCR words into searchable entries (`word`, `original`, coordinates, proxy confidence).
 It does not own OCR itself or ranking.
 It is called by `ocr/engine.py` and `threads/ocr_thread.py`.
 Design choices include filtering obvious OCR/UI noise, dropping low-value one-character tokens, and splitting long multi-word detections into per-word entries.
 Limitation: proxy confidence is geometric (height-based), not OCR-native probability.